eekboom/coursera-getdata/CodeBook.md

 * _mean: Mean value
 * _std: Standard Deviation
 * _X, _Y, _Z: Acceleration along one specific axis

+For better readability of these long, multi-word column names camelCase is used.

 See the file from the raw data set for more specific information: "UCI HAR Dataset/features_info.txt".